matthewleechen/matthewleechen/README.md

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

-- **Shipping Networks, Structural Transformation, and the Indonesian National Revolution**
+- **Economic Liberalization, Foreign Investment, and Indonesia's "National Awakening"**

 - **The Dutch Opinion on Colonialism** (with Melissa Dell and Leander Heldring)